Romania

 • 888 Casino

-Internet availability: in January 2025, there were 17.8 million internet users in the country and internet penetration was 94%.
+Internet accessibility: In January 2025, the country had 17.8 million internet users and an internet penetration rate of 94%.

 • mobile - 80%